"The pandemic has caused 20 million deaths" - breaking latest news - Breaking Latest News

+Tedros and other WHO officials stressed that the World Health Organization has ended thepublic health emergency of international concern, but the pandemic is not over.
+WHO does not declare the start of a pandemic and will not even declare the end.
+However, a Covid-weary world is likely to interpret this announcement that way, WHO officials said.
+The risk remains new variants emerging that can cause new waves of cases and deaths – he added Tedros Adhanom Ghebreyesus – and the worst thing countries can do now is to use this news to let their guard down, to dismantle the system they have built and to send people the message that Covid is no longer something to worry about.

-The Covid-19 public health emergency of international concern has been in force since 30 January 2020.
-Since the beginning of the pandemic, WHO estimates chand at least 20 million people worldwide have died from the new disease.
+The Covid-19 public health emergency of international concern effective January 30, 2020.
+Since the beginning of the pandemic, the World Health Organization estimates thatand at least 20 million people worldwide have died from the new disease. while the official numbers (disease diagnosed with a swab) speak of 7 million victims.
 The WHO statement comes just days before the US public health emergency expires on May 11.

 The alarm in Wuhan